 Due to the fact that I was treated with such an unprofessional attitude by the employees, I will never again step foot in any Joann Fabrics store or shop online with them.
 It is apparent that they foster rudeness toward customers, and I will not put one more penny in their pockets.

-Review about: Joann Fabric Fabric.
+Product or Service Mentioned: Joann Fabric Fabric.